 (e) specify and give particulars of the ground, if any, upon which the notice is given.

+[Section 61 inserted by No. 60 of 2011 s.
+61.]

-62. Notice of termination by owner upon ground of breach of term of agreement
+62. Notice of termination by lessor upon ground of breach of term of agreement

-(1) An owner may give notice of termination of a residential tenancy agreement to the tenant upon the ground that the tenant has breached a term of the agreement and the breach has not been remedied.
+(1) A lessor may give notice of termination of a residential tenancy agreement to the tenant upon the ground that the tenant has breached a term of the agreement and the breach has not been remedied.

-(2) Where an owner gives notice of termination under this section, the period of notice shall be not less than 7 days.
+(2) Where a lessor gives notice of termination under this section, the period of notice shall be not less than 7 days before the day on which the tenant is required under the notice to give the lessor possession of the premises.

 (3) Where notice of termination is given under this section upon the ground of a breach of the agreement other than the agreement to pay rent, the notice is ineffectual unless a notice specifying the breach and requiring that it be remedied is given to the tenant not less than 14 days before the notice of termination is given.